bereketDeneke/DepthEstimator/README.md

 All object positions and relative depths are summarized and sent to GPT.
 GPT returns a concise, spatially-aware narrative.
 For example:

 > "A car appears to the left, while a person stands closer to the right.
 A sign is visible farther behind."

+## Early Explorations with Depth Estimation

+Before integrating everything into the main pipeline, we explored depth estimation and visualization in a standalone Jupyter notebook: [`depth.ipynb`](depth.ipynb).
+In this notebook, we used **OpenCV (cv2)** alongside the **MiDaS** model to preprocess images, generate depth maps, and visualize results.
+This provided a straightforward environment to experiment with different approaches and fine-tune the depth estimation process before adding it to the main application.

+You can open `depth.ipynb` in [Jupyter Notebook](https://jupyter.org/) or [JupyterLab](https://jupyter.org/install) to see how images are read with OpenCV, fed into MiDaS, and then processed to produce intuitive depth visualizations.

 ## Dependencies and Installation